Santoshpatil649/FoodBox---Capstone-Project/README.md

 c.
 Git: To connect and push files from the local system to GitHub.
 d.
 GitHub: To store the application code and track its versions
 e.
 Scrum: An efficient agile framework to deliver the product incrementally.

-Epic	User Story Id	Feature/Title	User story
-Admin can login, Manage Products, Manage Users, Manage Purchases (Foodbox.com_EPIC_004)	US401	Login to Admin Portal	As a Admin, I want to login to Application, So that I can view and Manage products, Manage Users and Manage Purchases
-	US402	Manage Products	As a Admin I want to Manage Products, So that I can View, Add , Update and Delete list of products.
-	US403	Manage Users	As a Admin I want to Manage Users, So that I can View Customers registered and their orders and delete customers.